Automate the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.

 When Should You Automate A Business Process?

 Automate a process when it has a clear trigger, repeated inputs, known rules, and a visible output.
-Good first candidates are boring.
-That is a strength.

 Use automation when: